Back

 1. Understanding adherence barriers

-• Perceived complexity: An overly complex meal plan will be abandoned in 3 days.
+• Perceived complexity: An overly complex meal plan will be abandoned quickly.
 Apply the 80/20 rule: 80% of benefits come from 20% of changes.

 • No visible short-term results: The human brain is wired for immediate rewards.
 Without visible progress quickly, motivation collapses.